neurophant/enimda/README.md

 # ENIMDA

-ENtropy-based IMage border Detection Algorithm: find out if your image has borders or whitespaces around and helps you to trim border from your image by providing approximate whitespace offsets for every side of a picture.
+ENtropy-based IMage border Detection Algorithm: finds out if your image has borders or whitespaces around and helps you to trim border from your image by providing approximate whitespace offsets for every side of a picture.